Well… this is a blog, right? I need to unburden a little.

 I got into projects that were a piece of crap, for better or worse; about half of them didn’t even go until the end.
 But still, I learned; and not only about audio but also about people.

 In the end of 2012 I did sound design for Apollo, at the SoundTrack Cologne European Talent Competition and the entry was nominated in 12 between some 90 contestants.

-Meanwhile, 2013 was looking great: I actually chose my salary at the game company (yes, what a luxury, right?), the guys are awesome, the game was fun and I noticed that with time they were more open to new audio implementation ideas, and I was also better understanding their work.
+Meanwhile, 2013 was looking great: I actually chose my salary at the game company (yes, what a luxury, right?), the guys seemed awesome, the game was fun and I noticed that with time they were more getting slightly open to new audio implementation ideas, and I was also better understanding their work.
 I was attending a Game Design course and for that I learned to implement audio in UDK all by myself.

 In April I worked on a featured-film, one of the most valuable professional experiences I had so far; in May and June I dialogue-edited two short documentaries.
 In October I got back to a featured-film again, with a little more responsibility and earning a few bills, between other small audio services that got me that monthly safety net.

 When all of a sudden, I was called in for a meeting in the game company to hear I had been replaced.